 - Job position

-As an enterprising supervisor/manager, take a few moment and analyze your department/organization based on these two above categories.
+As an enterprising supervisor/manager, take a few moment and analyze your department or organization based on how you can cater to the two above categories.

 Do you know what your employees really want?
 Their answers could surprise you.
-Talk to your staff members to find out what you think employees want and what employees really want are at opposite ends of the spectrum.
+Talk to your staff members, and you might find out that what you think employees want and what they really want are at opposite ends of the spectrum.